 Relish the Present

 • See if Lady Luck is on your side at a few of the 26 casinos in the area, offering limited-stakes blackjack, craps, roulette, poker and more.
-Starting in July 2009, the casinos increased betting limits to $100 and began operating 24 hours a day.
+In 2009, the casinos increased betting limits to $100 and began operating 24 hours a day.
 With these changes, many expanded their size and the amenities they offer, giving the towns an air of renewal.

-• Stay at Ameristar Casino Resort, Black Hawk’s swanky new accommodations.
-The hotel boasts luxurious rooms and suites with Rocky Mountain views, a full-service day spa, a rooftop pool open year-round, four restaurants and an exquisitely appointed casino with slots, video poker and table games.
+• Stay at Black Hawk's Ameristar Casino Resort, which boasts luxurious rooms and suites with Rocky Mountain views, a full-service day spa, a rooftop pool open year-round, four restaurants and an exquisitely appointed casino with slots, video poker and table games.

-• If you can pull yourself away from the excellent casino buffets, savor gourmet fare such as garlic-crusted portobello mushrooms at White Buffalo Grill in the Lodge Casino, mushroom ravioli with Haystack Mountain Goat Cheese (Longmont) at Farraddays in the Isle Casino Hotel, and St. Louis-style ribs at the Canyon Casino's Canyon Grille.
+• If you can pull yourself away from the excellent casino buffets, savor gourmet fare such as the double-cut Colorado lamb chops at White Buffalo Grill in the Lodge Casino, mushroom ravioli with Haystack Mountain Goat Cheese (Longmont) at Farraddays in the Isle Casino Hotel, and St. Louis-style ribs at the Canyon Casino's Canyon Grille.

 • Settle into a casino bar with a Colorado microbrew and check out the local music scene.
 Several of the properties host live music on Fridays and Saturdays that often feature bands from along the Front Range.